 We have designed a range of trademark products which will help protect the future of your business today.
 You can find a more detailed product description and laydown of the benefits to your business in our recent blog post.
 To find out more about which aspects of your brand or business may be registrable as a trademark and exactly what is involved in the process (including fees), get in contact with LawBite.

 Remember, to check your business’ position regarding IP and trademark, please do make use of the Free Intellectual Property Checklist.
-To buy the right Trademark product for your business please enter an enquiry or call us today on: 020 7148 1066 and speak to a member of our friendly Client Care Team.
+To buy the right Trademark product for your business or if you would like intellectual property legal advice, please submit an enquiry or call us today on: 020 7148 1066 and speak to a member of our friendly Client Care Team.